 A 3bp heterozygous insertion of TGC is detected in the Heterozygous Indel Detection tool.
 Trace A is the reference and trace B is the sample trace containing a mixture of alleles.
 The sample trace is automatically deconvoluted to display the normal/wild type allele in trace C and the novel/mutant allele in trace D. The mutant allele is then shifted to realign to the reference in trace E and the location depicted in trace F. The mutant percentage, displayed above each allele, is calculated by taking the ratio of the mutant intensity over the mutant + normal intensity (total).

 When a heterozygous Indel is detected during the alignment process, Mutation Surveyor will automatically deconvolute the mixture to determine the location of the event.
 For further review, the Indel Deconvoluton tool can be opened to examine and edit the Indel.
 Trace A is the reference trace and trace B is the sample trace containing the mixture of two alleles.
 The sample trace is automatically deconvoluted into wildtype allele in trace C and novel/mutant allele in trace D. Finally, the tool shifts the mutant trace to align to the reference in part E, providing a clear location of the event in trace F. The tool is highly interactive, allowing users to zoom in and out of each display window, and print images at high resolution.

 A heterozygous INDEL displayed in Mutation Surveyor's Graphic Analysis Display (GAD).
-The software places a brown bar at the location of the frameshift for easy identification.
+The software places a horizontal brown bar at the location of the event for easy identification.